loikthebia/LoRa_Server_Controller-2.0/README.md

 Python program managing a Semtech lora set of servers, getting http requests from AWS cloud and post reports

 # Requirements
-MySQL connector for Python\n
+MySQL connector for Python;
-requests python package for http\n urllib3 python package for security layer\n json python package for parsing\n
+requests python package for http;
+urllib3 python package for security layer;
+json python package for parsing;